-Summary-level Percent yes Practitioner-level Yes/No Survey content from How often do you transmit prescriptions electronically to the pharmacy? which measure was derived Response categories Always; Often; Sometimes; Never - I do not have a system that can do this; Never - My system can do this, but I do not use this function; N/A - I do not prescribe medications.
-Numerator The number of survey respondents who indicate "yes", they e-prescribe (Always, Often, Sometimes).
+Summary-level Percent yes Practitioner-level Yes/No Survey content from How often do you transmit prescriptions electronically to the pharmacy? which measure was derived Response categories Almost always; Often; Sometimes; Never - I do not have a system that can do this; Never - My system can do this, but I do not use this function; N/A - I do not prescribe medications.
+Numerator The number of survey respondents who indicate "yes", they e-prescribe (Almost always, Often, Sometimes).
 Denominator Total number of survey respondents who prescribe medications.
-Notes The question format changed for the 2019 survey.
-Previously, participants were asked what percentage of the time they transmitted prescriptions electronically to the pharmacy, with the following response categories: 0%; 1-50%; >50%; Not applicable.
-To obtain a "yes" for the measure, office-based practitioners must transmit prescriptions electronically to the pharmacy; hospital-based practitioners must transmit medication orders electronically to an outside or community pharmacy.
-Practitioners who do not provide direct patient care are excluded.
+One of the response categories changed for the 2021 survey, from "always" (in previous surveys) to "almost always" (in the 2021 survey).
+Notes To obtain a "yes" for the measure, office-based practitioners must transmit prescriptions electronically to the pharmacy; hospital-based practitioners must transmit medication orders electronically to an outside or community pharmacy.
+Descrition are used and any side dimention to any one such shall.
+For the Practitioners who do not provide direct patient care are excluded.
 For the summary-level report, practitioners who respond that they do not prescribe medications are excluded from the measure.
-For the practitioner-level report, practitioners who do not prescribe medications are indicated by N/A, and practitioners who do not respond to the HIT Survey are reported as NOT e-prescribing (i.e., they have a "No" for this measure).
-Definitions E-prescribing: Transmitting prescriptions or medication orders electronically to the pharmacy; includes both community pharmacies and hospital pharmacies.
-Transmitting prescriptions electronically: Prescriptions may be transmitted within practitioners' EHRs or with an external system, but cannot be transmitted via fax to be counted in this measure.
+For the practitioner-level report, practitioners who do not prescribe medications are indicated by N/A, and practitioners who do not respond to the HIT Survey are reported as NOT e- prescribing (i.e., they have a "No" for this measure).
+E-prescribing: Transmitting prescriptions or medication orders electronically to the pharmacy; includes both community pharmacies and hospital pharmacies.
+Definitions Transmitting prescriptions electronically: Prescriptions may be transmitted within practitioners' EHRs or with an external system, but cannot be transmitted via fax to be counted in this measure.